 1. Free Ranging

 This isn’t technically a supplement.
-It is a way of allowing the chicken flock to feed itself.
-They will find what they need, it is given to them by God as instinct.
-There are pros and cons to free-ranging your flock.
+It’s a way of allowing the chicken flock to feed itself.
+They will find what they need, as God gives them it as instinct.
+There are pros and cons to free-ranging your flock, and you can learn about them in our companion article.
+If you’re unable to free-range your birds, you can still offer them natural supplements, like greens and worms.

+You won’t believe the different critters that will be living under there, and your chickens will chase, scratch, and gobble them up.
 That’s actually how I discovered chickens like mice.
-I turned over one of the logs my husband had put in the yard for me and there were all kinds of baby mice.
-They went wild gobbling up those little varmints!
+I turned over one of the logs my husband had put in the yard for me, and there were all kinds of baby mice.
+They went wild, gobbling up those little varmints!

 2. Crushed Eggshells

-- Some people don’t bake them and seem to have no problems, but since they have been sitting in a bowl for a while, I bake them just in case something creepy has decided to live there.
+- Some people don’t bake them and seem to have no problems, but since they have been sitting in a bucket for a while, I bake them just in case something creepy has decided to live there.

-- After they bake, let them cool for a few minutes, then crush them into chicken bite size (very small) pieces.
+- After they bake, let them cool for a few minutes, then crush them into chicken bite-size (very small) pieces.
 Once they’re heated, they break easily like glass.

 A Word of Caution in Feeding Eggshells

 I also think it’s important to note that I would not give my hens any shells from store-bought eggs, organic or not.
 The risk of them getting something harmful to them and/or us is too great.
-They’ve been washed in chemicals, handled in ways unknown to me, and you can’t really know how old they are.
+They’ve been washed in chemicals and handled in ways unknown to me, and you can’t really know how old they are.

-3) Grit
+3. Grit

-4) Diatomaceous Earth
+4. Diatomaceous Earth

 The only other thing I offer our flock is food-grade diatomaceous earth.
-We use this for so many things here on the farm from our own personal use to a wormer for the dogs and other livestock.
+We use this for so many things here on the farm, from our own personal use to a wormer for the dogs and other livestock.

 As a Wormer for Chickens

 If you need a more accurate measurement, the official instructions say: “Add to poultry feed up to 2% for weight of feed (up to 2lbs DE per 100lbs of feed) for the most effective internal parasite control.
-Sprinkle on top of feed or add directly to the bag of feed shaking to mix thoroughly.”
+Sprinkle on top of feed or add directly to the bag of feed, shaking to mix thoroughly.”

 Overall Health